docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/dollar-object.rst

   - System default env vars
   - Custom env vars created by the $.setenv() method
-  - Custom env vars created with `launchctl setenv CUSTOM_VAR "custom_value"` will be accessible.
+  - Custom env vars created with `launchctl setenv CUSTOM_VAR "custom_value"`

   Any env vars set in .bash_profile, .bashrc, .profile, .zshenv, or .zshrc will be ignored.